Updated March 2017

 - The medical school from which an applicant has graduated and the residency program(s) where an applicant has applied and is matched;

-- Individuals or organizations that perform services on behalf of CaRMS, including those involved in maintaining, reviewing and developing our systems, procedures and infrastructure, including testing or upgrading our computer systems.
+- Individuals or organizations that perform services on behalf of CaRMS, including those involved in maintaining, reviewing and developing our systems, procedures and infrastructure, including testing or upgrading our systems.

 Where CaRMS discloses personal information to third party organizations, CaRMS will enter into a written agreement to require that the organization use and disclose such information solely for specified permitted purposes and have appropriate safeguards for the protection of that personal information.